valrusu/scomm/README.md

 ### Delimited Fields (`-d`):

-When using `-d DELIM`, keys and payloads refer to field positions rather than characters.
+When using `-d DELIMITER`, keys and payloads refer to field positions rather than characters.

 ## Use Cases